rezaamini-ir/easypanel/docs/component-structure.md

 #### Disable Searching

-To turn searching off, You can return an empty array in `searchable()` method:
+To turn searching feature off, You can return an empty array in `searchable()` method:

 ```php
 public function searchange(){
     return [];